Grant Terms & Conditions

 Progress and Final Reports must be submitted as follows:

-All grantee organizations are required to submit reports 2 times per year no later than Feb 1, and a final report on August 1st.
+• All grantee organizations must submit reports twice a year, no later than March 1st and a final report no later than October 1st.

 OTHER REQUIREMENTS

-Awards Banquet - Applicant/Recipient are expected to send a representative to the Grant Awards Banquet for check presentation and to learn about other grantee programs and services, thereby increasing the effectiveness and cooperation between organizations serving veterans in the Brazos Valley.
+Awards Banquet—Applicants/Recipients are expected to send a representative to the 2025 Grant Awards Banquet on November 13, 2025 for a check presentation and to learn about other grantee programs and services.
+This will increase the effectiveness and cooperation between organizations serving veterans in the Brazos Valley.

-Promotion of BVC - Applicant/Recipient agree to credit Brazos Valley Cares funded programs and services with the use of graphics and text provided by BVC in applicable publications, website, digital media platforms and event material.
+Promotion of BVC—The Applicant/Recipient agrees to credit Brazos Valley Cares funded programs and services with the use of graphics and text provided by BVC in applicable publications, websites, digital media platforms, and event material.
+Collaboration with BVC in social media posts demonstrating funding being used is necessary.
+BVC will additionally provide grantee organization with promotional materials to be disseminated by grantee.

-Ethics - BVC may deny, withdraw, and/or terminate the Grant application or full/partial awards, if BVC determines, within its sole discretion, the Organization, its members, staff or volunteers has committed or commits any act which may be considered to be immoral, deceptive, or obscene; or to injure, tarnish, damage or otherwise negatively affect the reputation and goodwill of Brazos Valley Cares.
+Ethics—BVC may deny, withdraw, and/or terminate the Grant application or full/partial awards if BVC determines, within its sole discretion, that the Organization, its members, staff, or volunteers have committed or commit any act that may be considered to be immoral, deceptive, or obscene or to injure, tarnish, damage, or otherwise negatively affect the reputation and goodwill of Brazos Valley Cares.

 Compliance with Laws - The Applicant/Recipient shall comply with all federal, state, and local laws, statutes, ordinances, rules, and regulations, and the orders and decrees of any courts or administrative bodies or tribunals in any matter affecting the performance of this grant, including without limitation workers' compensation laws, minimum and maximum salary and wage statutes and regulations, nondiscrimination laws and regulation, licensing laws, and regulations.
 When required, the Recipient shall furnish Brazos Valley Cares with satisfactory proof of compliance.